fido-device-onboard/docs-fidoiot/docs/client-sdk/client-sdk-reference-guide.md

 |    TinyCBOR   library                          |    TinyCBOR library v0.5.3  <br/> ·          Download TinyCBOR from  https://github.com/intel/tinycbor  <br/> ·          `cd tinycbor` <br/>   ·          `make ` <br/>                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |

 #### Get the Device Private Key (ECDSA based)
 The SDK requires a device Private Key as input for device attestation process (to prove itself to Rendezvous or Owner Server during TO1 or TO2 protocol).
 The key could be based on ECDSA (on curve P-256/P-384) based on the device attestation method being used on the field.
 This key must be stored in a specific file and is read by the SDK on startup.
+The Private key can be generated by running `bash utils/keys_gen.sh .` at `client-sdk-fidoiot\`.

 _**For ECDSA (P-256) based device-attestation method:**_